-- Vision, hearing, height, and weight are conducted annually - Postural screening (scoliosis, etc.) is conducted annually for grade 5 - BMI (Body Mass Index) annually for grades 1 and 4 - Head lice screenings at the beginning of the school year as needed. - o Note: A student found with head lice will be sent home for treatment.
-Upon a student's return, they will have a re-check with the school nurse.
+- Vision, hearing, height, and weight are conducted annually - Postural screening (scoliosis, etc.) is conducted annually for grade 5 - BMI (Body Mass Index) annually for grades 1 and 4

 Diseases Nantucket Public Schools has adopted the Massachusetts Department of Education guidelines for Universal Precautions in a School Setting to reduce the risk of infectious diseases.
+Substance Abuse Nantucket Public Schools exhibit a strong commitment to educate students about the hazards of substance abuse and the consequences through education during social/emotional learning and health classes, particularly through special programming, working with Friends of Nantucket Public Schools and outside agencies such as Fairwinds, Gosnold, ASAP, and the Nantucket Police Department.

-Substance Nantucket Public Schools exhibit a strong commitment to educate students about the hazards Abuse of substance abuse and the consequences through education during social/emotional learning and health classes, particularly through special programming, working with Friends of Nantucket Public Schools and outside agencies such as Fairwinds, Gosnold, ASAP, and the Nantucket Police Department.
 In addition, counseling is provided to students seeking help with these issues.

-Student Behavior
+Chapter 7 - Student Behavior